Technology for Health in Space

 • 1:55 PM – 2:10 PM: Dr. Asimina KiourtiInnovation Scholar Endowed Chair; Associate Professor, Department of Electrical and Computer Engineering, College of Engineering, The Ohio State University

-Topics will include wearable biosensors and in-flight health monitoring, analog twin and predictive modeling of astronaut health, and AI-driven solutions.
-The session will conclude with a panel discussion featuring all four speakers listed below:
+Topics included wearable biosensors and in-flight health monitoring, analog twin and predictive modeling of astronaut health, and AI-driven solutions.

 Academia and Industry Speakers: